kreauniv/comp350/source/regex.rst

 So you see that "``\+``" applies to the "unit" that immediately precedes it, be it a single character, or a parenthesized group.

-.. admonition:: **Pause and think**: How would you then say "exactly 4 occurrences of the group (hyphen followed by hexdigits)".
+.. admonition:: **Pause and think**

+   How would you then say "exactly 4 occurrences of the group (hyphen followed by hexdigits)".

 Now we can complete a possible description of a UUID using the regex -- "``[0-9a-f]\+\(-[0-9a-f]\+\)\+``".

-.. admonition:: **Pause and think**: That final regex pattern will also match "2-3-4-5-6-7-8-9" which is not a valid UUID.
+.. admonition:: **Pause and think**

+   That final regex pattern will also match "2-3-4-5-6-7-8-9" which is not a valid UUID.
 The parts of the UUID are fixed and must have exactly the same fixed number of characters.
 So can you modify the regex to match UUIDs strictly (i.e. with greater precision)?

 Invisible characters
 --------------------